rebeccafae/lrthw_exercises/chapter_5/Readme.md

 > Rubocop offenses:

-Line 17 was too long in ex.rb, so I put it on two lines but used \ so that when it is printed in the terminal it still prints on one line.
+Line 17 was too long in ex.rb, so I used print on the first line, and puts on the second line.